 The Predictive Analytics Machine, a pre-war computing project developed by the Defense Intelligence Agency and the US Military.
 When the Railroad operated out of the Switchboard, a restored Pre-War DIA operations center, she was salvaged and put to work crunching the numbers for Railroad operations.

 - Fembot: P.A.M. was miniaturized enough to fit into an Assaultron chassis to render her mobile.

 - Fun with Acronyms: Pam is short for "Pamela", a feminine name.
 Predictive Analytics Machine is a fembot.

 - Prescience by Analysis: What P.A.M. was built by the DIA to attempt.
-The often illogical nature of humans frequently throws her calculations completely off.
+Unfortunately, the often illogical nature of humans frequently throws her calculations completely off.

-- Quest Giver: Her primary function in the Railroad faction quest group.
+- Quest Giver: Her primary function in the Railroad.

 One of the Railroad's few heavy agents who was killed during the Synth attack on The Switchboard and is found by Deacon and the Sole Survivor near the end of the Tradecraft quest.
 He carried a unique silenced pistol called "The Deliverer" as his preferred weapon, which Deacon awards the Sole Survivor for their help during the mission.